Sisters of the Precious Blood (Baden): Sisters of the Most Precious Blood (CPPS)

 In the autumn of 1872, another fourteen sisters from Gurtweil arrived at the novitiate established in Belle Prairie.
-To make room for them, twenty sisters relocated to St. Louis, where the Rev. F. Leygraff, pastor of St. Agatha's had provided a home for the sisters until a motherhouse could be built.
+To make room for them, twenty sisters relocated to St. Louis, where Herman Leygraff, pastor of St. Agatha's, had provided a home for the sisters until a motherhouse could be built.

 In 1873 the Kulturkampf had reached its climax and the entire community was expelled from Germany; some went to Rome, others settled in Bosnia, Hungary.
-In September, Fr.
-Muehlsiepen met forty-nine sisters in New York and conducted them to St. Louis, where the new Motherhouse in O'Fallon, Missouri was completed by July, 1875.
+In September, Muehlsiepen met forty-nine sisters in New York and conducted them to St. Louis, where the new Motherhouse in O'Fallon, Missouri was completed by July, 1875.

 The O'Fallon community re-organized with a new rule and constitution and was incorporated in 1878 under the laws of the State of Missouri with the legal title of St. Mary's Institute of O'Fallon, Missouri.
-Mother Augusta Volk is considered the foundress of the congregation.
+Augusta Volk is considered the founder of the congregation.
 A new novitiate was begun in O'Fallon.
 The O'Fallon Sisters became a congregation of pontifical right in 1918 and uses the post-nominals CPPS.
 As of 2019, there were about 100 sisters in the O'Fallon congregation.

 Adorers of the Blood of Christ (ASC)

 With the establishment of the motherhouse in O'Fallon, the congregation split once again.
-Mother Clementine Zerr, with ten professed sisters a number of novices at Belle Prairie chose to maintain affiliation with the Precious Blood Congregation in Rome.
+Clementine Zerr, with ten professed sisters and a number of novices at Belle Prairie, chose to maintain affiliation with the Precious Blood Congregation in Rome.
 They relocated to Ruma, Illinois, where they established the first U.S. motherhouse for the Adorers of the Blood of Christ.
 A second province was established in Wichita, Kansas in 1929; and a third, by Bosnian sisters, in Columbia, Pennsylvania.
 In 2000, they united to form the United States Region of the Adorers of the Blood of Christ.